 HCTF is pleased to announce that 119 BC conservation projects will receive HCTF Enhancement & Restoration grants in 2016-17.
 In aggregate, these grants represent close to a $6 Million investment in British Columbia’s fish, wildlife and habitats.

-You can view the complete 2016-17 HCTF Approved Project List here, or download one of the region-specific lists below.
-The lists describe the conservation projects taking place in each region, their approved grant amounts, and project leader contact information.
+You can view the complete 2016-17 HCTF Approved Project List here The lists describe the conservation projects taking place in each region, their approved grant amounts, and project leader contact information.
 Please note that some of our multi-region projects may also be taking place in your area: check back soon for the updated 2016-17 interactive project map.

 The Provincial Government received a grant to relocate elk to areas on Vancouver Island where they had been extirpated (click on photo for larger image).